Type 11 37 mm infantry gun

 The Type 11 37 mm infantry support gun (十一年式平射歩兵砲, Jyūiichinen-shiki Heisha hoheihō) was an infantry support gun used by the Imperial Japanese Army in the Second Sino-Japanese War and World War II.
 The Type 11 designation was given to this gun as it was accepted in the 11th year of Emperor Taishō's reign (1922).

 History and development

 The Type 11 infantry gun entered service in 1922.
 It was intended to be used against enemy machine gun positions and light tanks, and in a modified form was used to equip some early Japanese tanks (the Japanese Renault NC27 and some early Type 89 I-Go medium tanks).
 It had been largely been superseded by the Type 94 37 mm anti-tank gun by beginning of the Pacific War.
+However it was still used until the end of World War II.

 Design

 The Type 11 infantry gun was based on the French Canon d'Infanterie de 37 modèle 1916 TRP, for which Japan bought a production license after World War I, and modified it to suit Japanese requirements.
 It fired from a tubular steel tripod and used a vertically sliding breechblock, that was opened and closed by a lever on the right side of the gun.
 The gun was fired by pulling sharply on a cord hanging from its rear, which drove a lever into the firing pin, which impacted and initiated the percussion cap in the rear of the shell.

 It was intended to be carried into action by its gunners using the rear legs of the gun as carrying poles and lacked wheels entirely, with a pair of removable poles at the front allowing four soldiers to lift the weapon.
 The rear legs of the weapon were fitted with spades to firmly fix the gun in position.

 The gun fired the Type 12 high-explosive shell, which contained 41 grams of explosive, as well as an ineffective anti-tank shell.